chungleee/topfivrs_prod/README.md

 ## TODOS:

   1. Implement a modal that describes the selected business in details
+  2. User profile:
+    - can favourite a business
+  3. Option to filter fetch options
-  2. Perhaps Redux if I decide to scale the app furthermore
+  4. Perhaps Redux if I decide to scale the app furthermore
+  5. A button to geolocate the user automatically

 ### Overall goal of this app